Successful client management lies at the heart of every healthy, profitable business.

 8. Make it clear about what happens if things change

 With your initial plan and contract communication, be upfront about what happens if things change.
-This avoids any drama further down the line.
+It avoids any drama further down the line.
 For example, you might want to make it clear that the deadline will be moved back if certain stages of the project are delayed – with approvals taking longer than expected, for instance.

 Every project suffers from the odd setback.
-Just explain this before any work begins and they'll be easier to deal with should delays occur.
+Just explain this before any work begins, and they'll be easier to deal with should delays occur.

 9. Build trust by setting expectations about how you work

-To really manage expectations successfully, build on the trust you have with your client by providing some background on how you operate.
+To manage expectations successfully, build on the trust you have with your client by providing some background on how you operate.
 Provide a list of promises that you will honour during the work.
 For example, explain how you will always respond to any email within X hours – offering reassurance that you'll always be around.
 Or perhaps you could stipulate how you'll never send a surprise bill – that any additional work will be costed up separately for them to consider.

-If you provide the client with a better understanding of how you work and what you promise to do – the trust will increase and their expectations will be better managed.
+If you provide the client with a better understanding of how you work and what you promise to do – the trust will increase, and their expectations will be better managed.

 10. Stay in constant touch

-Keep your clients happy by staying in constant contact with them.
+Keep your clients happy by staying in continuous contact with them.
 Don't just email all the time, pick up the phone!
 It's a much more effective way to communicate.
 Reassure them that they are the most important person you're working for and that their project is ticking along nicely.

-If you really want to reassure, show them progress reports and see them face-to-face whenever possible.
+If you want to reassure, show them progress reports and see them face-to-face whenever possible.
 If you stay in regular contact, your client will be happy and confident you're doing a great job.
 There is no such thing as over-communication in business.

 11. Listen to your gut

 If you have a gut feeling that something on the project isn't right, speak up!
 Anticipate what the client might also be thinking before they say anything.
-If you're worried you've not spoken to the client in a while, pick up the phone.
-Always anticipate when things might not be going to plan, and address them immediately.
+If you're worried, you've not spoken to the client in a while, pick up the phone.
+Always anticipate when things might not be going to plan and address them immediately.